-• Wait for the firmware to load.
-Once the new firmware has been verified, you can close the Loader tool and power cycle the unit.
+Wait for the firmware to load.
+The process has several stages to upgrade all subsystems of the unit.
+Progress of some stages is reported on the screen.
+Once the new firmware has been verified, close the Loader, unplug the USB cable, and power cycle the unit.